CONTEMPORARY RESIDENCES ARE THE PERFECT PALETTE FOR ANTIQUE PERSIAN RUGS

 Like the evocative landscape painting, but on a more immersive scale, a rare ivory field 19th century Persian Sultanabad, carpet adds the element of art to this modernized British living room with its striking custom designed furniture.

 While it may initially seem counterintuitive, we often receive requests from clients regarding how to add antique Oriental rugs into contemporary designed residences.
-They come to see what I first discovered 20 years ago when a client asked us to incorporate a collection of 19th century rugs into a newly built, expansive contemporary residence in Washington State.
-I observed that 21st century architecture is inclusive.
-Its open floor plans, voluminous spaces and use of exotic woods, stone and metallic materials can combine perfectly with the age-old naturalistic patterns and time-softened, vegetally dyed palettes of antique Oriental rugs.
+They come to see what I first discovered 20 years ago when a client asked us to incorporate a collection of 19th-century rugs into a newly built, expansive contemporary residence in Washington State.
+I observed that 21st-century architecture is inclusive.
+Its open floor plans, voluminous spaces and use of exotic woods, stone and metallic materials can combine perfectly with the age-old naturalistic patterns and time-softened, vegetable dyed palettes of antique Oriental rugs.

 A perfect example is the Los Angeles-area home of Jennifer Aniston, who has lately become an oft-quoted interior design aficionado who applied her modernist ethic by softening the sharp lines intrinsic to contemporary architecture.